your adventure in

 1. Attain a productive career in Software Engineering or related fields.

-2. Attain leadership roles and become effective collaborators to advance professional and organizational goals.
+2. Attain leadership roles and become effective collaborators and innovators to advance professional and organizational goals.

 3. Engage in lifelong learning and professional development.